domantax/spain-3d-en-docs/equipment/tv.md

 # TV

-The Smart TV (Netflix, Youtube, etc.) and spanish cable television is available for your entertainment.
+The TV and Satellite system is available for your enjoyment.
+If you lose the signal due to a power cut or any other reason, please refer to the instruction leaflet which is in the drawer underneath the TV, in order to re-boot the system.